Use Case & Applications

 // Get deposit function call inputs

-PhEvm.CallInputs[] memory callInputs = ph.getCallInputs(address(lending), lending.deposit.selector);
+PhEvm.CallInputs[] memory callInputs = ph.getCallInputs(address(adopter), adopter.deposit.selector);

 // Process deposit function calls